tuskyapp/Tusky/doc/ViewModelInterface.md

 one to represent the action succeeding, and one to represent the action failing.

-For the single "bookmark a status" action the code looks like this:
+For the single "bookmark a status" action the code for its three classes looks like this:

 ```kotlin
 // In the View Model